 You will need to wait for approximately one hour for it to dry, which, like the shellac, might get in the way of a speedy wood finishing project.

-A higher glue concentration with more glue and less water is thought to provide a better color outcome.
+Remember that a higher glue concentration (with more glue and less water) is thought to provide a better color outcome.

 Be mindful not to combine the wood glue, shellac, or wood conditioner products, as they each rely on chemicals to clog up the pores.

-No matter which method you end up using, it is highly recommended that you test the methods out on wood scraps before you commit to staining your final piece with it.
+No matter which method you use for sealing end grains, it is highly recommended that you test the methods out on wood scraps before you commit to staining your final piece with it.

-If you do this, you’ll know just what it will look like before you continue, and you can handle any surprises you might run into going forward.
+If you do this, you’ll know what it will look like before you continue, and you can handle any surprises you might run into.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.